 Univ.-Prof. Dr. Johannes Zollner

-Johannes Zollner has been Professor at the Institute for Corporate Law and International Business Law at the Karl-Franzens-University of Graz since 2013, its Board of Directors since 2015 and Vice Dean of the Faculty of Law since October 2016.
+Johannes Zollner has been a professor at the Institute of Corporate and International Business Law at the Karl Franzens University of Graz since 2013 and its director since 2015.
 From 2011 to 2013 he was university professor for private law at the Alpen-Adria-Universität Klagenfurt, before that university assistant, last associate professor at the Institute for Civil and Corporate Law of the Vienna University of Economics and Business Administration.
 From 2007 to 2009 he was an APART scholarship holder of the Austrian Academy of Sciences.
 His work focuses on corporate law, capital market law, foundation law and corporate succession law.